It started as a curiosity experiment

 That’s where OutRung comes in.
 It’s my attempt to take this workflow and make it accessible without requiring a software engineering background.

 The idea is simple.
 You create one master profile.
-Career history, skills, achievements, writing preferences, what you're looking for, what you care about in a role.
-Then OutRung helps discover relevant jobs, score how well they match your background, explain strengths and gaps honestly, track your applications, and generate tailored CVs from that single profile.
+Career history, skills, achievements, writing preferences, what you’re looking for, what you care about in a role.
+Then OutRung helps you discover relevant jobs, score how well they match your background, explain strengths and gaps honestly, generate tailored CVs from that single profile, track your applications without the whole thing dissolving into tabs and guesswork, and eventually see which search lanes are actually converting in Search Insights.

 What I’d tell anyone searching right now

 Get something to score your fit before you apply.
 Your gut feeling about a job listing is unreliable.
-You'll overestimate your chances on exciting roles and underestimate yourself on intimidating ones.
-Research into how many applications it takes to land a job shows that targeted, score‑driven applications beat spraying CVs.
+You’ll overestimate your chances on exciting roles and underestimate yourself on intimidating ones.
+A decent AI job search tool helps with that first decision before you sink an hour into tailoring.
+The broader hiring data keeps pointing the same way: recruiters are drowning in application volume, so better targeting matters more than spraying CVs.

 Tailor every CV, but not from scratch.
 Maintain one master profile and adapt from it.
 This is exactly what OutRung is built around, but even if you do it manually, stop sending the same document everywhere.
-Open‑source CV tools like RenderCV prove that programmatic, structured CV generation is both possible and useful for real job seekers.
+Use an AI CV builder or CV tailoring workflow to match the job without rebuilding the whole story from nothing.
+Open-source CV tools like RenderCV prove that programmatic, structured CV generation is both possible and useful for real job seekers.

 Apply to fewer roles, not more.
-I know this sounds counterintuitive when you're getting ghosted.
+I know this sounds counterintuitive when you’re getting ghosted.
 But volume without targeting just adds noise for everyone.
 Employers are drowning in irrelevant applications too.
 It goes both ways.
-Upwork’s guide to the best job‑search websites highlights how to choose boards that actually match your skills instead of just spamming every platform.
+Using job alerts on LinkedIn or similar tools makes far more sense than spamming every platform blindly.

 Treat your job search like a project.
 Have a pipeline.
 Track stages.
 Know where everything is.
-Don't rely on memory and twenty open browser tabs.
-The UK National Careers Service’s advice on where to find vacancies reinforces that using structured, multi‑source search (government, job boards, LinkedIn) beats spraying applications from one site.
+Don’t rely on memory and twenty open browser tabs.
+A job application tracker is boring in the best possible way because it stops good applications disappearing into chaos, and a dedicated Search Insights view helps you see whether those stages are turning into replies and interviews.
+The UK National Careers Service’s advice on where to find vacancies reinforces that using structured, multi-source search across job openings, government sources, LinkedIn, and other job boards beats spraying applications from one site.

 The honest bit